FTBpro/go-workshop/README.md

 ##### Create package `fact`

 Create a new folder named `fact` and a new file named `fact.go`.
-This file will contain the fact entity and the store.
+This file will contain the fact entity and the repository.
 In the top of the file add

 ```go
 package fact
 ````

-Move the `fact` and the `store` structs into that file.
+Move the `fact` and the `repository` structs into that file.

 > Make sure that the struct `Fact` is exported (capitalized)